-Barking - All dogs bark, but some barking dogs become a real neighbourhood nuisance - greatly reducing the quality of life for their neighbours and increasing neighbourhood tensions.
+Barking - All dogs bark, but some barking dogs become a real neighbourhood nuisance greatly reducing the quality of life for their neighbours and increasing neighbourhood tensions.
 Barking dogs is the most common animal behaviour problem Council is asked to deal with.
-Find out about how to manage barking or make a complaint by viewing our webpage on Barking Dogs.
+For more information, see Barking Dogs.

 - High enough so your dog can't jump over it